Creating Custom Algorithms¶

 parameters with the evaluation network in the group but aren’t optimized during training directly (e.g. the target network in DQN).
 An RL algorithm

-corresponding to the policy (i.e. the network used to
+must also contain one NetworkGroup corresponding to the policy (i.e. the network used to

-select actions), signalled by the policy
+select actions), signalled by setting policy=True in the NetworkGroup object.

-Example¶
+PPO Example¶

 In PPO, we would need to define two network groups, since there are two different networks that are optimized during training.
 The first network group

-share parameters with the actor or the critic so we can bypass the shared
+as the policy.
+In this case, there are no networks that share parameters with the actor or the critic so we can bypass the shared argument.
+We can

-argument.
-We can register these groups as follows through the register_network_group
+register these groups as follows through the register_network_group method of the algorithm:

 # Register network groups for mutations